 Home-based day cares are smaller, run out of an individual caregiver's home.
-Often, the person running a home-based day care has children of her own whom she cares for at the same time.
+Often, the person running a home-based day care has children of their own whom they care for at the same time.
 There are many more of these centers than day care centers, they are usually less expensive, and they can be easier for finding an opening.

-On the other hand, their hours are often less convenient than center-based care -- for example, a home-based day care provider may close for a week in the middle of the summer for her own family's vacation.
-Or she may have to close at the last minute if she gets sick -- something that doesn't happen in a center.
+On the other hand, their hours are often less convenient than center-based care -- for example, a home-based day care provider may close for a week in the middle of the summer for their own family's vacation.
+Or they may have to close at the last minute if they get sick -- something that doesn't happen in a center.